Stevr0/Ultimate-Dungeon/Docs/Systems/ACTOR_MODEL.md

 **Rules**
 - `Dead` Actors cannot submit or receive combat actions.
-- SceneRuleContext must be checked before any state transition into `InCombat`.
+- SceneRuleContext must be checked before any transition into `InCombat`.
   - If `CombatAllowed == false`, an Actor may never enter `InCombat`.

 ---